 1:56 Q: You said repeat prayer if blood on clothes is bigger than a dirham, why?
 A: Because Nakhai said the size of a dirham, and some dirhams can be bigger than others, so we stipulated the largest that it can be, I use istiḥsān in this.

+1:60 why does sleep not break wudu if youre not lying down?
+Istiḥsān from athar, meanwhile I took qiyas in losing consciousness, cause losing consciousness is more severe.
+And kitab al-aathar, gets it from Ibrahim al-nakhai, but then also ahadith from ibn abbas marfoo3, and then even from Prophet peace be upon him.

 1:152 Q: An Imam breaks wudu and leaves masjid without appointing anyone.
 A: The prayer is invalid and they have to repeat it, out of istiḥsān, because I see it as qabīḥ that a people are in prayer in the masjid and their imam is out with his people.

+1:160 a man enters behind imam in prayer, then when imam finishing he has to make up rak’a but he’s illiterate, should he read/recite in that remainder?
+Yes.
+And if he’s not good at it? by qiyas, his prayer is fasid, but abandon qiyas and istiḥsān that it counts.
+Why?
+If he was mute, then his prayer would count, so this is equal to that case.

+1:161 if man prays 4 rak’as nafl without sitting in middle, by qiyas his first two rak’as were ruined, but abandon qiyas and istiḥsān, make it like fard prayer, cause if hes praying dhuhr and does that, he can just do sujud sahw at end and it counts.

 1:162 Q: In prayer, rows of men, then full row of women, then more rows of men.

 A: Prayer of the rows behind women are invalid, but the rest are valid.